How to Garden With 5-Gallon Buckets

 Step 8: Plant Your Seeds, Seedlings, or More Mature Plants

-After you have set up your 5-gallon bucket, you can plant your seeds, seedlings, or plants into the buckets.
+After you have set up your 5-gallon bucket, you can plant your seeds, seedlings, or more mature plants into the bucket.

 Why Do You Drill Holes in The 5-Gallon Bucket?

 Don’t skip over drilling holes in your bucket.
-If you don’t drill holes, you may end up with dead plants.
-The holes help to protect your plants from water pooling up into the roots, especially during hard rains or excessive watering.
+If you don’t drill holes, you may have dead plants.
+The holes help to protect your plants from water pooling up around the roots, especially during hard rains or excessive watering.
 If there is too much water for the roots, they can rot.
 Additionally, the plant won’t get enough oxygen and nutrients from the soil.

 Unfortunately, not everything you may want to plant will grow well in a 5-gallon bucket.
-Below, I give you a list of what foods you can grow in your buckets and how many of each you should plant per bucket based on its diameter:
+Below, I give you a list of what foods I suggest you grow in your buckets and how many of each you should plant per bucket based on its diameter:

 • Tomatoes.
-You can plant cherry or bush tomatoes as they work best.
-Keep in mind, you only want to plant 1 tomato plant per bucket to prevent overcrowding.
-Update: I must say tomatoes are the hardest ones to grow in buckets or pots.
-You will need more Vermiculate and have to do more watering each day.
+You can plant cherry or bush tomatoes, as they work best.
+Remember, you only want one tomato plant per bucket to prevent overcrowding.
+Update: I must say, tomatoes are the hardest ones to grow in buckets or pots.
+You’ll need more vermiculate water and water each day.
 I lived in the desert where the summer temperatures would reach 115 degrees mid-summer.
-I used shades to lower the temperature a little, but they need a lot of water because the soil in the buckets can dry out quickly.
+I used shades to lower the temperature slightly, but they need a lot of water because the soil in the buckets can dry out quickly.

 • Cucumbers.
-Cucumbers are great to grow since you can eat them in salads, pickle them, or just enjoy them with some ranch dressing.
-Plant only 1 plant per bucket.
-Space the buckets such that the plants have room to grow as they mature.
+Cucumbers are great to grow because you can eat them in salads, pickle them, or just enjoy them with some ranch dressing.
+Plant only one plant per bucket.
+Space the buckets so that the plants have room to grow as they mature and get the sunlight they need.

 • Melons.
 I love a good watermelon.
-These get rather big, so, you will only want to put 1 plant per bucket.
-Again, you’ll want to spread them out some since watermelon plants can grow long vines.
+These get rather big, so you only want one plant per bucket.
+Again, you’ll want to spread them out since watermelon plants can grow long vines.

 • Squash.
 You can do all kinds of things with fresh squash.
 It grows well in a bucket, but you can only plant 1 plant per bucket.